 Your Wallet Can Help You Out in Honkai: Star Rail

-This guide is mainly aimed at players who want this game to remain a F2P (Free to play) experience.
+This guide is aimed at players who want this game to remain a F2P (Free-to-play) experience.
 You can, of course, top up on your in-game Star Rail Passes with real money.
 The in-game top-up shop contains a wide range of Oneiric Shards to purchase with your local currency.
 The conversion of Oneiric Shard to Stellar Jade to Star Rail Passes is as follows:

 If you don’t want to open your wallet, did you know you can actually get 8 characters guaranteed for free?
 Check out our straight-to-the-point guide to see how for yourself.